rampvisdevelopment/Ensemble_Time_Series_Format/README.md

-# Time Series Ensemble Format
+# Ensemble Time Series Format (entz)

 ![alt text](images/illustration.png)

-## What is the time series ensemble format?
+## What is the Ensemble Time Series Format?

 **It is a format for storing a set of parameters and associated output time series.**

-It is intended as a format for datasets of input-output data, of the type used to study a model, or process, generating time series outputs.
-It is a data structure for, for example, **sensitivity analysis** of epidemiological models.
+It is intended as a format for datasets of input-output data, of the type used to study a model or process generating time series outputs.
+It is a data structure allowing for, for example, **sensitivity analysis** of epidemiological models.

+The **En**samble **t**ime **s**eries format may be abbreviated as entz (with z to reduce mix up with Tolkien inspired names).

-### Time series ensemble format datasets adhere to the following:
+### Ensemble Time Series Format datasets adhere to the following:

 1. Each dataset contains the files: